Doctor of Philosophy in Industrial Engineering

 Ph.D.
 Course Requirements

-Typically, 72 semester hours of approved organized course work beyond the baccalaureate degree are required.
+Typically, 60 semester hours of approved organized course work beyond the baccalaureate degree are required (24 beyond the MSIE degree).
 These courses are concentrated in a major field chosen by the student.
 Some are normally taken in one or more complementary minor fields.
-A minimum 9 hours of IE 6197 – 6997 (Research in Industrial Engineering) are required to prepare the dissertation proposal.
+A minimum 18 hours of IE 6197 – 6997 (Research in Industrial Engineering) are required to prepare the dissertation proposal.
 Finally, at least 9 hours of IE 6399, 6699, or 6999 (Dissertation) are required to complete the research and write the dissertation.
-The courses IE 6197 – 6997 and IE 6399, 6699, and 6999 do not count toward the 72 hours of organized coursework.
+The courses IE 6197 – 6997 and IE 6399, 6699, and 6999 do not count toward the 60 hours of organized coursework.
 There is no foreign language requirement.

 After the completion of 18 hours of course work above the Master’s degree, the student must demonstrate the potential to complete the PhD program.
 This potential is assessed by a written examination and by the successful completion of the Master’s core requirements.
 Upon meeting these requirements, a student may receive approval to continue in the doctoral program.
 The student must be working with a Ph.D. advisor by this time.

 After the successful completion of the diagnostic evaluation, a student must start working on the dissertation and complete course work requirements.
 The student and the Graduate Advisor will select a doctoral supervisory committee.
-The committee will consist of at least four members, three of whom must be from IMSE.
-The fourth may be a non-IMSE UTA graduate faculty member.
-The committee, and in particular, the chair, is responsible for the design and direction of the student's program and for conducting the comprehensive examination.
-After the student has passed the comprehensive examination, the doctoral supervising committee may be altered or expanded to accommodate the dissertation research needs of the student, but it must continue to include at least four members of the graduate faculty.
-Members external to UT Arlington must be in addition to these four graduate faculty members and must be approved by the Dean of Graduate Studies.
+The committee will consist of at least threer members from IMSE.
+The committee, and in particular, the chair is responsible for the design and direction of the student's program and for conducting the comprehensive examination.
+After the student has passed the comprehensive examination, the doctoral supervising committee may be altered or expanded to accommodate the dissertation research needs of the student, but it must continue to include at least three members of the graduate faculty.
+Members external to UT Arlington must be in addition to these three graduate faculty members and must be approved by the Dean of Graduate Studies.

 Students are eligible to take the comprehensive examination after having completed most coursework requirements and having identified a viable dissertation research topic.
 The comprehensive examination may be written, oral, or both written and oral.
 It includes the preparation of a formal research proposal on the student’s dissertation work.
 The scope, content, and form of the comprehensive examination are determined by the student's supervisory committee.
 Upon passing the comprehensive exam, a student may receive approval to continue the dissertation work.